 Our internship program is rotating in nature, meaning our interns will participate in both equine and food animal, medicine, surgery, equine lameness, and emergency rotations.
-In general, our interns spend about 60-65% of their time in equine, 30% in food animal and 5-10% of the time in an area of their choosing.
-Interns are assigned to a senior clinician’s service rotation for 4 week blocks of time on a rotating basis.
+In general, our interns spend about 60-65% of their time in equine, 30% in food animals, and 5-10% of the time in an area of their choosing.
+Interns are assigned to a senior clinician’s service rotation for four-week blocks of time on a rotating basis.
 Sometimes there will also be a resident assigned to the service in addition to the intern.

-Our caseload is approximately 65-70% equine and 30-35% food animals.
+Our caseload is approximately 65-70% equine and 30-35% of food animals.
 The predominance of the horses are Quarter Horses used for western performance (roping, reining, barrel racing, pleasure), some racing Thoroughbreds and Quarter Horses, some hunter/jumper and dressage types, and the rest composed of a variety of other breeds and performance type horses.
-Beef cattle and meat goats predominate in food animal, but we do see a few sheep and pigs on occasion.
+Beef cattle and meat goats predominate in food animals, but we do see a few sheep and pigs on occasion.
 We see few dairy cattle, with the only dairy in the area the university dairy.

-Interns are encouraged to publish case reports or become involved in a research project during there internship year, and participate in giving seminars and lectures to both small and large groups of students, faculty, and veterinarians.
+Interns are encouraged to publish case reports or become involved in a research project during their internship year and participate in giving seminars and lectures to both small and large groups of students, faculty, and veterinarians.

 Completion of this internship allows our interns to pursue further advanced training (i.e. residency training) or to become a responsible part of a quality private veterinary practice.